kavyak79-ux/3VC24CS063/README.md

 # 3VC24CS063
-this is my first repositary \n author-kavya k
+this is my first repositary
+author-kavya k